Please see our Security Camera Policy HERE

 Hours of Operation

 The Library shall observe the Holiday Schedule approved by the Board for each calendar year.
-See HERE for the current library closure schedule.
+See HERE for a list of 2024 closure dates.

 The Mission of the Matheson Memorial Library is to connect our community with library resources and services that enrich, enlighten, and entertain.